joaotavora/eglot/README.md

 - `eglot-server-initialized-hook`: Hook run after server is successfully initialized;

+- `eglot-managed-mode-hook`: Hook run after Eglot started or stopped managing a buffer.
+Use `eglot-managed-p` to tell if current buffer is still being managed.

 # How does Eglot work?

 `M-x eglot` starts a server via a shell-command guessed from